-They are fifty minutes of strength, passion, sweat, fatigue and combat, played in the gaudy liveries of the past, soon transformed into fierce naked torsos who fight with tenacity and fury on a thick carpet of sand that cushions the blows of the falls but at the same time makes the movements heavy.
+It is fifty minutes of strength, passion, sweat, fatigue and combat, played out in the gaudy liveries of yesteryear, soon to be transformed into fierce naked torsos struggling with tenacity and fury on a thick carpet of sand that cushions the blows of the falls but at the same time makes the movements heavy.

-The stakes are the "hunt," as they say, for the ball that ends up in the opponent's goal.
-Dante does not mention it, a sign that in his time the tournament was not played, since his work is also a formidable encyclopedia of the time.
-But it is known that already in the second half of the 15th century, young Florentines played soccer in the squares and streets, decorated with their colorful liveries.
+The post is the 'hunt', as they say, for the ball that ends up in the opponent's goal.
+Dante does not mention this, a sign that in his time the tournament was not played, since his work is also a formidable encyclopaedia of the time.
+But it is known that already in the second half of the 15th century, young Florentines played football in the squares and streets, decked out in their colourful liveries.

-Slowly, the most important squares of the city were used, from Piazza Santo Spirito, to Santa Maria Novella, to Santa Croce.
-And historical soccer began to be one of the entertainments used above all during the carnival period or on special occasions.
-It was immediately a hard game in which the young nobles competed to make a good impression in front of the noble ladies.
-However, it was in Santa Croce, where the tournament still takes place today, that the memorable game was played, the first one of which there is real official information and which remained in history as the beginning of the tradition.
+Gradually, the most important squares of the city were used, from Piazza Santo Spirito to Santa Maria Novella to Santa Croce.
+And historical football began to be one of the entertainments used especially during the carnival period or on special occasions.
+It was immediately a tough game in which young noblemen competed to make a good impression in front of noblewomen.
+It was, however, in Santa Croce, where the tournament still takes place today, that the memorable game was played, the first one of which there is real official record, and which went down in history as the start of the tradition.

-On the rectangular field divided into two perfect squares, the two teams of 27 players on each side begin to compete for the ball after the firing of the culverins and in honor of the magnificent messenger who watches from the stands.
+On the rectangular field divided into two perfect squares, the two teams of 27 kickers on each side start competing for the ball after the firing of the culverins and in honour of the magnificent messenger watching from the stands.

-Almost every kind of shot is allowed and the referee-judge, aided by his six linesmen, directs the game not without effort.
-The players must overcome the opponent's barrier and send the ball into the net that occupies the entire width of the field.
-A mistake costs the other team a point.
+Shots of almost any kind are allowed and the referee-judge, aided by his six linesmen, directs the match not without effort.
+The kickers must overcome the opponent's barrier and send the ball into the net that occupies the entire width of the field.
+An error costs the other team a point.

-Each point is a hunt and every two half hunts the players change fields.
-The winning team is given a white heifer as a prize, which used to be slaughtered and is now symbolic, plus the "cencio", as the painting by a Florentine painter is called.
+Each point is a hunt and every two half-hunts the players change field.
+The winning team is awarded a white heifer, which used to be slaughtered and is now symbolic, plus the 'cencio', as the painting by a Florentine painter is called.

-Each team is marked by a color, at the beginning they were two, but soon they became four and there are still many: the Whites of Santo Spirito, the Reds of Santa Maria Novella, the Greens of San Giovanni and the Blues of Santa Croce.
+Each team is marked by a colour, at the beginning there were two, but soon they became four and there are still many: the Whites of Santo Spirito, the Reds of Santa Maria Novella, the Greens of San Giovanni and the Blues of Santa Croce.